sbabic/swupdate/doc/source/swupdate.rst

 The first step that fails, stops the entire procedure and an error is reported.

-To start swupdate expecting the image from a file:
+To start SWUpdate expecting the image from a file:

 ::